facekapow/HydrogenIDE/README.md

  * Project execution
  * Dependency management (to an extent)

 And more in the future.
+Btw, it's at least partially ready, I use it to write it (I write the IDE's code using the IDE)!

 ## Install
 ```bash